sabainter/SSVS/README.md

 remotes::install_github("sabainter/SSVS")
 ```

-## Example
+## Example 1 - continuous response variable

-Consider a simple example using SSVS on the mtcars dataset to predict
+Consider a simple example using SSVS on the `mtcars` dataset to predict
 quarter mile times.
-We first specify our response variable (qsec), then
+We first specify our response variable (“qsec”),
-choose our predictors and run the `ssvs()` function.
+then choose our predictors and run the `ssvs()` function.

 ``` r
 library(SSVS)